jokull/blog/src/_posts/radix-plus-framer-motion/post.md

 	);
 }
 ```

-In many situations it's actually not bad to have controlled state like that – retaining the ability
-to pass the open prop to other components, track events etc.

 I hope the combination of libraries presented here has given you some ideas for how to create
 more accessible and good looking interactive components for your project.
 A great place to explore